clarenceb/vscode-copilot-demo/README.md

 npm install
 ```

-### [Task 0 - Optional] Fixing project issues
+### (Optional) Task DEV-0 Fixing project issues

-Use GitHub Copilot for Task 0 to help fix a project structure issue.
+Use GitHub Copilot for Task DEV-0 to help fix a project structure issue.

 * Move the directory `dev-persona/src` to `./src` in the project root
 * Run `npm start` to start the project